-Please use the charts below to determine your weekly clinic office hours based on the number of credits you are taking, then use the spaces at the bottom to propose particular days and times you would like to work in the clinic.
+Please use the chart below to determine your weekly clinic office hours, then use the spaces at the bottom to propose the particular days and times you would like to work in the clinic.
 If you need to come into the clinic offices to do work outside of your regular schedule, or if your regular schedule needs to be adjusted at any time, please email the clinic secretary and your clinic director so we can try to make space available for you.

-Please choose hours between 8am-6pm unless you have arranged other hours with your clinic director.
+Please choose hours between 8am-6pm unless you have arranged other hours through your clinic director.